Black Bean and Corn Enchiladas (freezer meal)

 These have Mexican flavors and just the right ratio of filling to wrap.
 If you’re an enchilada fan, you’re going to fall in love with being able to take these out of the freezer and cook them whenever the craving hits.

-We also made a few of these in small containers for individual freezer meals.
-We used microwave-safe containers so that they could be heated that way.
+We often make this recipe into small containers for individual freezer meals.
+We use microwave-safe containers so that they can be heated that way.
+Alternately, you can use small foil trays that can go into the oven for heating.
 These are perfect for singles. close up of black bean and corn enchiladas in a microwave-safe dish

 Black Bean and Corn Enchiladas Recipe: